mallu2/DotDetectionKinetics/DotDetectionKinetics_classic/README.md

 CheckDotDetectionParams.ipynb
 -----------------------------
-The repo also contains a jupyter notebook for plotting of the detected spots and processing data obtained in different experiments.
+Jupyter notebook for plotting of the detected spots and processing data obtained in different experiments.